-I am a huge fan of pork.
-It might be my favorite meat.
-Each cut offers a slightly different flavor.
-And let’s be real here, pork has so much flavor all by itself!
-You really don’t need to do much to really make it shine.
+We are huge fans of pork here at The Stay At Home Chef.
+Each cut of pork offers a slightly different flavor.
+Pork has so much flavor all by itself that you really don’t need to do much to really make it shine.

 This recipe is super simple, as most pork recipes should be.
-A little bit of dijon, some honey, a little garlic and some basic seasoning and you have a wonderful dish.
-In this recipe I’ve used whole grain dijon.
-I love the flavor and look of it.
-You can use a regular dijon mustard if that’s what you have, but the whole grain is beautiful and offers a bit more of a subtle flavor.
+A little bit of dijon, some honey, a little garlic, and some basic seasoning and you have a wonderful dish.
+In this recipe, we have used whole grain dijon.
+We love both the flavor and look of it.
+You can use regular dijon mustard if that is what you have, but the whole grain is beautiful and offers a bit more of a subtle mustard flavor.

 What if I don’t have an oven-safe skillet?

 This recipe calls for you to sear your meat first on a stovetop, and then finish cooking in the oven.
 The most convenient way to do this is by using an oven-safe skillet, like cast iron.
 If you do not have an oven-safe skillet, place an oven-safe baking pan into the oven and preheat it.
 Once your meat has been seared on the stovetop, simply place it into the hot pan in the oven to finish.